Sakilshikdar/product-analysis-assingment-9/README.md

 3.First component have product details.

-4.second component have customer feedback after using there products.
+4.second component have customer feedback after using their products.

 5.Third and fourth component have Charts and Blogs